thecredibleway/thecredibleway-com/docs/privacy-policy.md

 - Monitor the performance of our website and troubleshoot technical issues.

 ## Google Analytics
 We use **Google Analytics** to gather anonymous information about how visitors use our website.
-Google Analytics collects data on page visits, user engagement, and other non-personally identifiable interactions.
+Google Analytics collects data on page visits, user engagement and other non-personally identifiable interactions.

 - **Important Note**: We do not collect IP addresses or any other personally identifiable information through Google Analytics.
 - **IP Anonymization**: Google Analytics anonymizes the data it collects by masking the last portion of users' IP addresses before storing or processing them.
 This ensures that no personally identifiable information is stored or used for tracking purposes.